vikejs/vike/README.md

 integration is just a matter of following the official guide of the tool you want to integrate.

-While you can follow official guides *exactly* as-is (including serializing initial state into HTML), you can also leverage `vite-plugin-ssr`'s `pageProps` to make your life slightly easier, as shown in the following examples.
+While you can follow official guides *exactly* as-is (including serializing initial state into HTML), you can also leverage `vite-plugin-ssr`'s `export { passToClient }` to make your life slightly easier, as shown in the following examples.

  - [/examples/vuex/](/examples/vuex/)